Swaroop-V/MatchDate/README.md

-This project is created using HTML, CSS and Bootstrap
+This is a dating website created using HTML, CSS and Bootstrap